ahx/openapi_first/README.md

 #### Custom error responses

 You can build your own custom error response with `error_response: MyCustomClass` that implements `OpenapiFirst::ErrorResponse`.
+You can define custom error responses globally by including / implementing `OpenapiFirst::ErrorResponse` and register it via `OpenapiFirst.register_error_response(my_name, MyCustomErrorResponse)` and set `error_response: my_name`.

 #### readOnly / writeOnly properties